Artist Visa USA: Requirements Guide

 Table of Contents

 For professional artists and performers traveling to the United States for paid engagements, among the long list of things to organize will be your US artist visa.
+While there is no specific Artist Visa for the USA, there are a number of visa options that allow creative professionals to work in the US – primarily the O-1 and P-1 visas.

 International artists face notable scrutiny from US immigration authorities, both with visa applications and on arrival at the US border.
 You cannot generally travel to the US visa-free or under ESTA for the purposes of paid employment, such as a professional performance.
 Border officials have power to refuse entry if they are not satisfied that your intended activities comply with your immigration permission.